 The heads and tails can also be a choking hazard, although some cats don’t have any problems eating them.
 It’s best to remove them even if you think your cat can handle them.
 You may also want to remove the digestive tract.

 Shrimp may be safe for your cat to eat, but just because a food is safe for cats doesn’t mean you should give it to your cat.
-Some foods that are safe aren’t healthy for your cat and can negatively impact their health.
+Some safe foods aren’t healthy for your cat and can negatively impact their health.

 Shrimp does have some health benefits for cats in moderation.
-They are low-calorie, but they have a high amount of protein, which is one of the most necessary nutrients for a carnivore like a cat.
+They are low-calorie but have a high amount of protein, which is one of the most necessary nutrients for a carnivore like a cat.
 Shrimp also contains fatty acids like omega-3, which helps with blood flow, and omega-6.

 There are also antioxidants, which can help protect cells from damage, promote healthy skin and hair, aid in reducing inflammation, and help brain function.
 One of the vitamins in shrimp is choline, which also helps with brain function.

-If your cat has a seafood allergy, or they are allergic to just shrimp, you shouldn’t give any to them.
+If your cat has a seafood allergy, it might be best to not add shrimp to their diet.
+It's not worth the risk.
 It can cause allergic reactions that could lead to digestive issues like vomiting or diarrhea.
 You should keep an eye on your cat after feeding them any new food, especially the first few times, to make sure they don’t have a reaction.

 Shrimp can be a great treat for your cat, but you shouldn’t give them too much.